Nahed al al Husaini Damascus Bureau Chief

 Al Nusra will be part and parcel of the new bloc that will be formed at a large scale level.
 Al Nusra changed its name to Fatah al Sham to avoid US sanctions but still active and operating in Damascus and its suburbs, in addition to Daraa, Hama, Homs, and Lattakia countrysides.

 The US policy is still vague though Trump declared that he is intending to seize Raqqa and set up safe zones to protect civilians.
 The US Russian cooperation is still in gear and maybe will gain more momentum when Trump and Putin meets to Demarcate the new world map.

 This year will be crucial for finding a solution for the Syrian crisis by peace or war.
 The two giant powers which control the game are fully aware of the risks that entails any failure in Astana or Geneva

 Trump administration is playing with fire and stalking for time to drag the war on to exhaust the Syrian army and its allies, believing that this strategy will eventually bear fruit and make the US project easily applicable.

 The Syrian leadership which is fighting a military, political and a diplomatic war on all fronts is aware of Trump intentions and schemes.
 The military organization in coordination with the Russians and the Iranians has preemptively draw a plan to counter the US next moves, especially in North-East Syria oil and gas rich areas.

 The waiting game is boring but Syria and its allies will not get impatient as more players from the Gulf are getting ready to send troops in support of Trump’s mysterious “secret Pentagon plan,” more likely formulated by Netanyahu than any American.

-Posted by Nahed Al-Husaini on March 5, 2017, With 3380 Reads Filed under WarZone.
+Posted by Nahed Al-Husaini on March 5, 2017, With 3457 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.